zhuzemin/video_background/README.md

 *script will loop through all sub folder, randomly play, so just need set root folder.
 *you may set HFS start with windows.
-*for best performance, script will not check file every time open web page, the file list will be stored 24 hours.
+*for best performance, script will store searched file list, if you want refresh file list: click Button "Clear file list", then refresh page.

 ![01](https://github.com/zhuzemin/video_background/raw/master/Screenshot-2020-2-1.jpg)